bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-v24-bug.md

 Sjors Provoost: 00:13:31

-So anyway, there was a bug in that where, if you want to stick to the analogy, I think what happened is you would pick one of those coins and then it would basically, well let's not use the analogy.
-You would basically select a couple of coins and then due to the bug it would use those coins twice to calculate what was going on.
+So anyway, there was a bug in that where you would basically select a couple of coins and then due to the bug it would use those coins twice to calculate what was going on.

 Aaron van Wirdum: 00:13:54